Forms

 New ADHD patients should receive two teacher informants and one parent informant to take home and bring back once they are completed.

-Each patient 11 years and older should receive a PHQ-9 on every well check visit.
+All patients ages 11 and older will receive a PHQ-9 at every well check.

-If we spot any signs of anxiety, we can work together to address it early.
-This could mean counseling, therapy, or simple strategies to help reduce stress
+If we notice signs of anxiety, we’ll work together on next steps.
+This could include counseling, therapy, or simple strategies to help manage stress.

 Mid County Pediatrics